The History of the Kulin Nation: Culture, Country, and Colonisation

 The Kulin Nation is a confederacy of Aboriginal peoples whose lands cover much of central Victoria, including Melbourne (Narrm), the Yarra and Maribyrnong River valleys, and the surrounding plains and ranges.
 For tens of thousands of years before colonisation, the Kulin shared cultural law, ceremony, and kinship ties while managing Country sustainably through fire, seasonal movement, and complex governance systems (Broome, 2005; Clark, 1990).

-The word “Kulin” itself comes from local Aboriginal languages, meaning “man” or “people” (Clark & Heydon, 2002).
-The use of the word “Nation” to describe the confederacy is a later colonial and English framing.
-Aboriginal communities described themselves through clan, moiety, and language groups, but Europeans adopted the term “nation” to describe the collective alliance of the five groups.
+The word Kulin comes from local Aboriginal languages meaning “man” or “people” (Clark & Heydon, 2002).
+The use of the word Nation to describe this confederacy is a later colonial and English framing.
+Aboriginal communities described themselves through clan, moiety, and language groups, but Europeans used the term “nation” to describe the collective alliance of the five groups.

 With the arrival of Europeans in the 1830s, the Kulin were among the first Aboriginal peoples in Victoria to experience colonisation.
 They faced violence, dispossession, and population collapse (Critchett, 1990), yet their cultural identity endures and continues to shape Victoria today.